gjsify/gnome-shell/README.md

 ## Showcase
 * [gTile](https://github.com/gTile/gTile) is a fully typed Gnome extension for tiling and resizing windows
+* [Pano](https://github.com/oae/gnome-shell-pano) is a fully typed Gnome extension that serves as the next-gen Clipboard Manager

 We are happy if you link your project through a PR here 😊